Some things in motorsport are intuitive. Other things not so much. Backsiding cones, for me anyway, was in the latter category.

 Timing, Inputs, and Where to Look

-One of the most important things to remember is to keep your head up and look forward, not at the cone right in front you.
-This is true for all driving, but particulary when driving in a tight course, as you need to be looking forward to be able to react quickly and put in inputs early.
+One of the most important things to remember is to keep your head up and look forward, not at the cone right in front of you.
+This is true for all driving, but particularly when driving in a tight course, as you need to be looking forward to be able to react quickly and apply inputs early.

-The slalom pattern for backsiding cones is to swing a bit wide before the first cone, then turn in, break and hold, let off the break and accelerate as needed.
+The slalom pattern for backsiding cones is to swing a bit wide before the first cone, then turn in, brake and hold, let off the brake and accelerate as needed.
 Then repeat for the next turn.

-One thing I’ll point out here, is that you aren’t necessarily breaking to slow the car here.
-The break and hold, in this idealized scenario, is to transfer weight forward to help the car turn.
+One thing to point out here: you aren't necessarily braking to slow the car.
+The brake and hold, in this idealized scenario, is to transfer weight forward to help the car turn.
 If you need to slow down, you can do that as well.
-But don’t get confused between slowing down and changing the cars balance.
+But don't get confused between slowing down and changing the car's balance.

-This pattern of turn, break, accelerate and the perfect timing and application of each is vexing to master, but in my experience is critical to learning to race.
+This pattern of turn, brake, accelerate -- and the perfect timing and application of each -- is vexing to master, but in my experience is critical to learning to race.

 Practice, Practice, Practice

-I think that pretty much covers the basics.
-Backsiding cones a deep topic, and I’m just now starting to get the hang of it.
-I did it by driving slowly in a parking lot first, then spending a rallycross day focusing just on backsiding cones and the input pattern noting above.
+Backsiding cones is a deep topic.
+Do it by driving slowly in a parking lot first, then spending a rallycross day focusing just on backsiding cones and the input pattern noted above.